-- a) Applications must include a Replacement Reserve.
+- h) a) Applications must include a Replacement Reserve.
 Owners must make contributions to the account, starting at or before the permanent loan closing, for the longer of the term of the HOME loan, Period of Affordability or Compliance Period.
-A Replacement Reserve-based on a Replacement Plan, is required for all projects awarded funding under the Planand must be included in the operating budget.
-Contributions must be made to the reserve account, starting at or before the conversion date of the construction loan to permanent loan and must be funded for the longer of the term of the HOME loan, Period of Affordability or the Compliance Period in accordance with the Replacement Plan. - b) The minimum required contribution is the greater of the following or what is indicated in the Replacement Plan.
-The following minimum contributions must be used:

-(a)Rehabilitation: \$350 per unit per year

-(b)New Construction: \$250 per unit per year

-(c)Single Family Units/Duplexes: \$420 per unit per year

-• (d)Historic Rehabilitation \$420 per unit per year

-- c) Owners may use Replacement Reserve funds may be used only for Capital Improvements (substantial improvements to the real estate such as re-roofing, structural repairs, or major projects to replace or upgrade existing furnishings), but not including replacement of individual appliances or minor repairs) and must not be used for or general maintenance expenses.
-DCA may approve Lless restrictive provisions required by Lenders should be approved by DCA. - d) Replacement Reserve contributions must escalate at a rate the greater of 3% per year.
-If the Replacement Plan indicates that an amount greater than the minimum reserve outlined above is necessary, then this greater amount will be required and must be escalated at a rate of 3% per year. - e) For Rehabilitation Projects, the physical needs assessment will also be reviewed indetermining whether sufficient reserves have been established.
+A Replacement Reserve based on a Replacement Plan, is required for all projects awarded funding under the Plan and mustbe included in the operating budget.
+Contributions must be made to the reserve account, starting at or before the conversion date of the construction loan to permanent loan and must be funded for the longer of the term of the HOME loan, Period of Affordability or the-Compliance Period in accordance with the Replacement Plan. - i) b) The minimum required contribution is the greater of the following or what is indicated in the Benlacement Plan The following minimum contributions must be used - indicated in the Replacement Plan.
+The following minimum contributions must be used: - (a)Rehabilitation: \$400350 per unit per year - (b)New Construction: \$300250 per unit per year - (c)Single Family Units/Duplexes: \$420-470per unit per year - (d)Historic Rehabilitation \$420 per unit per year - j) c) -Owners may use Replacement Reserve funds may be used only for Capital Improvements (substantial improvements to the real estate such as re-roofing, structural repairs, or major projects to replace or upgrade existing furnishings), but not including replacement of individual appliances or minor repairs) and must not be used for or general maintenance expenses.
+DCA may approve Lless restrictive provisions required by Lendersshould be approved by DCA. - d) Replacement Reserve contributions must escalate at a rate the greater of 3% per year.
+If the Replacement Plan indicates that an amount greater than the minimum reserveoutlined above is necessary, then this greater amount will be required and must be escalated at a rate of 3% per year. - e) For Rehabilitation Projects, the physical needs assessment will also be reviewed indetermining whether sufficient reserves have been established.
 DCA will adjust the Replacement Reserve based on the PNA to reflect reasonable and customary capital and replacement expenditures, and will continue to do so during the term of the DCA funding, if necessary.